 The senior engineering students choose their projects, with faculty oversight and approval.
 They sometimes decide as soon as the spring of their junior year, often over the summer leading to their senior year, and for sure by the first couple weeks of the fall semester of their senior year.
 The key point is that we don't assign projects, but rather the students choose for themselves.

-If your idea is proprietary (e.g., you are hoping to patent something), then it is probably best to speak first with Michael Harris, the director of the Calvin Enterprise Center, to ensure your rights are protected.
-Often those types of ideas do not work out well for senior engineering projects because the seniors need to be able to publicly discuss their projects as part of the course -- but sometimes we can work that out so that the Intellectual Property is protected and held confidential.
+If your idea is proprietary (e.g., you are hoping to patent something), then it is probably best to speak first a patent attorney to ensure your rights are protected.
+Often those types of ideas do not work out well for senior engineering projects because the seniors need to be able to publicly discuss their projects to the public as part of the course.

 Senior Design Lead Instructor

-If after reading the information above, you wish to proceed, you can email a one or two paragraph description to Prof. VanderLeest at: firstname.lastname@example.org.
+If after reading the information above, you wish to proceed, you can email a one or two paragraph description to Prof. Wunder at: firstname.lastname@example.org.